EarthZetaOrg/ai-trading-bot/docs/developer.md

 ## Implement a new Exchange (WIP)

 !!!
 Note
-    This section is a Work in Progress and is not a complete guide on how to test a new exchange with FreqTrade.
+    This section is a Work in Progress and is not a complete guide on how to test a new exchange with earthzetaorg.

 Most exchanges supported by CCXT should work out of the box.